 And is it literary?
 While the multiple narrative streams, one from recollection and the other via letters penned by a character long gone, added sufficient plot complexity to engage my mind considerably more than your average chick lit, it lacks the profundity or artistry in prose I expect from literature.
 Its exploration of the subjectivity of success in the art world and what people will risk to feed their passion (or obsession?) introduced depth, but I think The Art Forger sits more comfortably in the category of quality contemporary fiction.

 The adventurous and strong-minded Isabella Stewart Gardner was by far the brightest star in the novel for me.
 Shapiro’s fictional characterisation of this historical Boston identity piqued my interest to such an extent that I sought out additional information about Gardner’s life and exploits — a lady well before her time.

 The Art Forger is a novel highly suited to the audio format.
 I found Xe Sands narration well paced, her pronunciation clear and tone easy on the ear.

 B A Shapiro’s The Art Forger entertained me while broadening my appreciation for an exciting time in history and the people that shaped it.

 BOOK RATING: The Story 4 / 5 ; The Writing 4 / 5

-Author Information: In addition to The Art Forger, Barbara Shapiro is the author of five suspense novels The Safe Room, Blind Spot, See No Evil, Blameless and Shattered Echoes as well as the non-fiction book, The Big Squeeze.
+In addition to The Art Forger, Barbara Shapiro is the author of five suspense novels The Safe Room, Blind Spot, See No Evil, Blameless and Shattered Echoes as well as the non-fiction book, The Big Squeeze.
 She lives in Boston and teaches creative writing at Northeastern University.
+Check out her website.